jbsribas/jbsribas/README.md

 ### 📝 Recent Publications

 - 📰 Diversity Matters: Perceived Inclusion and Discrimination by Brazilian Tech Professionals (2025)
+- 📰 ImprovMLCQ: A Feature-Enriched Dataset for Advancing Code Smell Detection (2025)
 - 📰 *Pain in a Safe Space: Temporal Analysis of Discourses in the Womenintech Subreddit* (2025)